-- i) A holistic and pro-active approach for prevention, mitigation and preparedness will be adopted for disaster management. - ii) Each Ministry/Department of the Central/State Government will set apart an appropriate quantum of funds under the Plan for specific schemes/projects addressing vulnerability reduction and preparedness. - iii) Where there is a shelf of projects, projects addressing mitigation will be given priority.
-Mitigation measures shall be built into the on-going schemes/programmes - iv) Each project in a hazard prone area will have mitigation as an essential term of reference.
+- i) A holistic and pro-active approach towards prevention, mitigation and preparedness will be adopted for disaster management. - Each Ministry/Department of the Central/State Government will set apart an appropriate quantum of funds under the Plan for specific schemes/projects addressing vulnerability reduction and preparedness.

+- Where there is a shelf of projects, projects addressing mitigation will be given priority.
+Mitigation measures shall be built into the on-going schemes/programmes - Each project in a hazard prone area will have mitigation as an essential term of reference.
 The project report will include a statement as to how the project addresses vulnerability reduction. - v) Community involvement and awareness generation, particularly that of the vulnerable segments of population and women has been emphasized as necessary for sustainable disaster risk reduction.
-This is a critical component of the policy since communities are the first responders to disasters and, therefore, unless they are empowered and made capable of managing disasters, any amount of external support cannot lead to optimal results. - vi) There will be close interaction with the corporate sector, non-governmental organisations and the media in the national efforts for disaster prevention/vulnerability reduction. - vii) Institutional structures/appropriate chain of command will be built up and appropriate training imparted to disaster managers at various levels to ensure coordinated and quick response at all levels; and development of inter-State arrangements for sharing of resources during emergencies. - viii) A culture of planning and preparedness is to be inculcated at all levels for capacity building measures.
+This is a critical component of the policy since communities are the first responders to disasters and, therefore, unless they are empowered and made capable of managing disasters, any amount of external support cannot lead to optimal results. - vi) There will be close interaction with the corporate sector, nongovernmental organisations and the media in the national efforts for disaster prevention/vulnerability reduction. - vii) Institutional structures/appropriate chain of command will be built up and appropriate training imparted to disaster managers at various levels to ensure coordinated and quick response at all levels; and development of inter-State arrangements for sharing of resources during emergencies. - viii) A culture of planning and preparedness is to be inculcated at all levels for capacity building measures. - ix) Standard operating procedures and disaster management plans at state and district levels as well as by relevant central government departments for handling specific disasters will be laid down. - x) Construction designs must correspond to the requirements as laid down in relevant Indian Standards. - xi) All lifeline buildings in seismic zones III, IV & V hospitals, railway stations, airports/airport control towers, fire station buildings, bus stands major administrative centres will need to be evaluated and, if necessary, retro-fitted.

-- ix) Standard operating procedures and disaster management plans at state and district levels as well as by relevant central government departments for handling specific disasters will be laid down. - x) Construction designs must correspond to the requirements as laid down in relevant Indian Standards. - xi) All lifeline buildings in seismic zones III, IV & V hospitals, railway stations, airports/airport control towers, fire station buildings, bus stands major administrative centres will need to be evaluated and, if necessary, retro-fitted. - xii) The existing relief codes in the States will be revised to develop them into disaster management codes/manuals for institutionalizing the planning process with particular attention to mitigation and preparedness. - 2.19 With the above mentioned institutional mechanism and policy framework in position and the actions taken to implement the policy guidelines, it is expected that the task of moving towards vulnerability reduction will be greatly facilitated.
+- xii) The existing relief codes in the States will be revised to develop them into disaster management codes/manuals for institutionalizing the planning process with particular attention to mitigation and preparedness. - xiii) To promote international cooperation in the area of disaster response, preparedness, and mitigation in tune with national strategic goals and objectives.